mohit-chawla/skeleton/README.md

 Repository for Startup Systems Design and Engineering Assignments
 ---

+## Project Objective:
+Design a camera based receipt management system.
+Features available for end user:
+1. Take picture of the receipt to prefil entries.
+(Implemented using Google Vision API)
+2. Entries include merchant name and amout.
+3. Associate tags/categories with receipt (Tag/Untag).
+4. View receipts by tags/categories.

 ## API SPEC
 The API we are building is relatively simple, and only supports operations on two
 resources: `receipts` and `tags`.
 The basic idea is that one should be able to create new